-Summer (Heat) season causes number of deleterious effects on broilers and layers which ultimately reduces profitability.
+Summer (Heat) season causes number of deleterious effects on poultry birds like broilers and layers which ultimately reduces profitability.
 Summer (Heat) stress has been a serious concern for poultry producers as it directly leads to financial losses by impaired poultry performance.

 Poultry birds become heat stressed when they have difficulty in achieving balance between body heat loss and body heat production, the normal body temperature of poultry being 41ºC.